samc1213/samc1213.github.io/_posts/2019-04-17-rideshare-dataset-getting-started.md

 If this means nothing to you, then great!
 I'll provide plently of detail.
 If it's too much detail, don't worry, hopefully I'll have more interesting findings in future posts.

+This post should hopefully be comprehensible by people with minimal computer experience.

 # Lets do it
 It will probably be easiest if you use the exact same setup as me, so I think it's best that you get a "droplet" set up on [Digital Ocean](https://www.digitalocean.com/products/droplets/).
-A droplet is just a virtual machine that you can get in the "cloud".
+A droplet is just a virtual machine (basically a server) that you can get in the "cloud".
 Oooooh.
 Heard of the cloud before?
 It's a beautiful, fluffy place.
 Once you create an account, you will be able to get a server with lots of resources (don't worry, we'll use one with very few resources) in a matter of seconds.
 I like Digital Ocean for its simple interface and simple pricing.
-With AWS I often struggle to understand how much I'll be paying per month.
+With [AWS](https://aws.amazon.com) I often struggle to understand how much I'll be paying.
 Using a server will be nice to make sure we don't ruin our own personal machines, and also to have enough hard disk space (the dataset is big).
 Also, the $5 monthly fee is pro-rated, so if you finish this demo in a few hours, you'll be paying pennies.

 Once you create your account, you'll want to create a new droplet by clicking on "Create" in the top right of the dashboard: